Best Hiking Watch For The Trail Less Traveled

 Hiking Features/Enhanced Functionality

-Here is a rundown of the common enhanced functions and what you use them for.
+The following list has a rundown of the most common enhanced functions and what you use them for.

 Altimeter